KEY FACTS VIDEO

 The Group’s global wholesale distribution network covers more than 150 countries across five continents and is complemented by an extensive retail network of approximately 8,000 stores, including LensCrafters and EyeMed in North America, OPSM and LensCrafters in Asia-Pacific, GMO in Latin America, Salmoiraghi&Viganò in Italy and Sunglass Hut worldwide.

-In 2015, Luxottica posted net sales of approximately Euro 9 billion and over 80,000 employees.
+In 2016, Luxottica posted net sales of more than Euro 9 billion and headcount as of year-end was over 80,000 employees.

 General financial data (31st Dec 2016)

 (data in millions of Euro)